philtr/phillipridlen/src/pages/now.md

 When <s>Twitter</s> X first arrived on the scene, it had one mission: answer the question, "What are you doing?"
-It has instead become a cesspool of hot takes and pot shots at others.
+It has instead become a cesspool of hot takes and cheap shots at others.
 You won't find me posting there; instead, I try to keep this page up to date with the important highlights of what I'm up to.

 This is what I'm doing as of January 15, 2024.